 If you have children, the process of going through a divorce can be challenging.
 After all, parents want to be with their children and have a voice in major decisions about their children’s welfare.
 For this reason, trying to agree on a parenting plan with your soon-to-be former spouse may quickly get contentious.
 You should speak as early as possible with a knowledgeable child custody attorney in Rock Hill.

 At McKinney, Tucker & Lemel, LLC, we have years of experience with handling challenging family law issues, including child custody disputes in South Carolina.
-If you are a parent who is getting a divorce, we will help you to serve your child’s best interests and protect your rights and interests as a parent.
+If you are a parent who is splitting from your spouse, we will help you to serve your child’s best interests and protect your rights and interests as a parent.
 We know how important your relationship with your child is to you.
-Contact us today to discuss your case in a confidential consultation.
+Contact us today to discuss your custody and visitation case in a confidential consultation.

 Understanding the Child Custody Process in South Carolina